New rules could drive supermarket chains out of Hungary, lobby says

 Hungary's economy ministry this week submitted to parliament a draft bill that says from 2018 retail chains with annual turnover above 163 million euros must close if they go for two years without turning a profit in Hungary.

-French supermarket chain Auchan AUCH.UL said the measure would discriminate against foreign firms, and Britain's Tesco (TSCO.L) said it was assessing the impact on its business.

-Other firms that could be hit include Lidl, Aldi and Metro Group (MEOG.DE) of Germany.
+That could hit firms like Tesco, Auchan, Lidl, Aldi and Metro Group, which have invested heavily in Hungary.

-Gyorgy Vamos, Chairman of Hungarian trade group OKSZ, said the supermarkets now faced a double burden: the profit rule plus an increase proposed by the government a few weeks ago in the food safety fee levied on retailers, which is supposed to cover the cost of inspections.
+Gyorgy Vamos, Chairman of Hungarian trade group OKSZ, said the supermarkets now faced a double burden because the government is already planning to charge retailers a higher fee for food safety inspections.

 "If you go to another country, you invest and you employ people, then the rug should not be pulled out from under your feet from one moment to the next."